 - has consistency in build environments

-- has/gets rapid feedback for developers
+- developers get rapid feedback

 - has an asynchronous publishing process

 - can scale their business